SakshamChaurasiya/NeuzGo/README.md

 # NeuzGo — Premium News & Community Platform

 NeuzGo is a premium independent news platform delivering curated, high-quality headlines and in-depth reporting from around the globe.
-It features a community blogging system where readers can become writers, and an admin moderation dashboard to maintain editorial quality.
+It features a community blogging system where readers can become writers, a personalized Horoscope module with shareable cosmic reading cards, and an admin moderation dashboard to maintain editorial quality.
 Built with a focus on readability, elegant design, and fast performance.

 ## Project Structure